cgoo4/usedthese/README.md

 The overall goal of usedthese is to:

-1. With `used_here()`, make it super easy to add a nicely-rendered summary table of R package & function usage, consistent with RStudio syntax highlighting, to the foot of a Quarto or R Markdown document.
+1. With `used_here()`, make it super easy to add a nicely-rendered summary table of R package & function usage, consistent with knitr’s syntax highlighting, to the foot of a Quarto or R Markdown document.
     \[Development version available.\]